knurling-rs/knurling-session-20q4/src/sessions/hello_epaper.md

 # Hello, e-Paper Display!

-Before adding the e-Paper display to the sensor project, we'll try it out on it's own.
+Before adding the e-Paper display to the sensor project, we'll try it out on its own.
 Start with a new file based on `hello_extended.rs`.

 # Wiring